nishantnepal/nishantnepal.github.io/_posts/2025-12-03-building-gen-ai-feedback.md

 The end result is that in MLFlow UI, you will see the feedback linked to the correct trace.
 This is an example of a binary feedback, you can further customize this for multi-level ratings (1-5 stars) or categorical feedback.

 ![Feedback Human](/assets/images/genai-feedback-human.gif)

+> Note that if your app does support retrieving past conversations/threads then the unique identifier should be stored as part of that as well so that you give the option for an user to generate feedback later.

+> If you cannot use trace id as the key, an alternative pattern can be storing a key-value of your request to trace in a fast memory store like Redis.

 ### Automated Feedback
 While human feedback is great and a great way for users to provide feedback, it should not be the only way for feedback.
 You should run automated scan on a batch basis targeting different metrics you want and can attach to the same trace or a new experiment depending on your use case.
 The LLM-as-a-judge pattern can be extremely effective in doing these kind of analysis at scale.
 In MLFlow, its called [agent as a judge](https://mlflow.org/docs/3.5.0/genai/eval-monitor/scorers/llm-judge/agentic-overview) which enhances the LLM pattern to intelligently select the traces as needed to answer the analysis question.
 As a first step, you define your scorers